kevry/HomecageBehaviorAnalysis/README.md

 1. Go to ``<repo_directory>``
 2. ``python behavior_inference.py --config_file_name <name of your config file>.yaml``

+This script will run the behavioral analysis for each animal in <animal_list> and save intermediate files (_WAVELETS.mat_, _HEATMAP.png_, etc...) in their respective animal folder throughout the analysis.

 ### Step 3: Storing data to trial mat files
-The final step is saving all the data collected into each trial's respective .mat file.
+The final step is to use all the intermediate files generated to save the contents into each trial's respective .mat file.

 Important parameters to set in your config file:
 1. `processing_folder`